Benton MacKaye Trail

 Map(s) and directions

-Although there are many access points along the 290 miles of trail, the most convenient access point from Chattanooga is at Thunder Rock Campground, adjacent to TVA Powerhouse No. 3 (hydroelectric) on US hwy 64, 1/2 hour east of Cleveland, TN or a mile west of the Ocoee Whitewater Center.
+Although there are many access points along the 290 miles of trail, the most convenient access point from Chattanooga is at Thunder Rock Campground, adjacent to TVA Powerhouse No. 3 (hydroelectic) on US HWY 64, a half-hour east of Cleveland, TN or a mile west of the Ocoee Whitewater Center.

-Leisure, day hikes, overnight backpacks, family with trails ranging from easy to strenuous
+Leisure, day hikes, overnight backpacking, family with trails ranging from easy to strenuous

 Open year round